Currently viewing

 Pits come in various shapes and sizes.
 A pit may be shallow or deep.
 It may have relatively straight sides or be undercut.
 In the latter case, the pit diverges from the vertical and may move more in the horizontal plane.
 There may - or may not - be a deposit of corrosion products on the surface of the metal.

-aluminum alloys, the air-formed film is a poor conductor.
+In the case of aluminum alloys, the air-formed film is a poor conductor.
 However, the presence of precipitates can lead to localized effects.
 Anodic Precipitates undergo corrosion directly.
 Cathodic Precipitates are sites for the cathodic reaction, which results in an increase in the pH at the periphery of the precipitate.
 As aluminum is an "amphoteric metal" (suffers corrosion in both alkaline and acid conditions), an increase in pH can result in corrosion at the periphery of the precipitate.

 [1] NACE/ASTM G193-10b Standard Terminology and Acronyms Relating to Corrosion, 2010.
 All rights reserved by NACE.
 (Reprinted with Permission)